-If either of these circumstances apply to you, then you can choose to pay voluntary Class 2 contributions.
+If either of these circumstances apply to you, then you can choose to pay voluntary Class 2 or Class 3 contributions.

 - unemployed and were not claiming benefits

-If either of these applies, you can choose to make voluntary Class 3 National Insurance contributions which are £15.30 a week for the 2020/21 tax year, or £15.40 a week for the 2021/22 tax year.
+you can choose to make voluntary Class 3 National Insurance contributions which are £17.45 a week for the 2023/24 tax year, or £15.85 a week for the 2022/23 tax year.
 However, this is a specialist area and you’ll need to take advice based on your individual circumstances.
-You’ll need to liaise closely with HMRC to ensure any voluntary contribution made is calculated correctly.

-It may be beneficial to make voluntary contributions in order to gain qualifying years towards your state pension entitlement, contribution-based Employment and Support Allowance, Maternity Allowance, and Bereavement Support Payment, even if your profits are below the NI small profits threshold.
-Speak to an accountant to see whether this would be beneficial for you.
+It may be beneficial to make voluntary contributions in order to gain qualifying years towards your state pension entitlement, or if you are entitled to contribution-based Employment and Support Allowance, Maternity Allowance, and Bereavement Support Payment.
+As mentioned, this can be a complex area and you should take specialist advice.